AnthonyAAlston/PacketTracerProject/README.md

 ## 🖼️ Screenshots

 ### 1. Initial Device Layout
-> Start the pr0ject with 1 switch and 4 PCs
+> Start the project with 1 switch and 4 PCs

 ![Device layout](ss1.png)